 There are parties to navigate, family gatherings and endless occasions where we’re encouraged to ‘celebrate’ with everyone’s favourite drug – alcohol.

 This will be my 7th sober Christmas and I’m really looking forward to it.

 I consider sobriety to be a lifestyle upgrade – I don’t want hangovers spoiling my fun (or making this hectic time of year any harder than it already is).

 But I haven’t always felt this confident.

-I know December can be a challenging month if you’ve recently quit drinking or you’re trying to drink less, so I wanted to share some tips on how to navigate the silly season, sober 🙂
+I know December can be a challenging month if you’ve recently quit drinking or you’re trying to drink less.

 I know this sounds so obvious, but seriously – don’t just ‘wait and see’ how you feel.
 A ‘maybe’ nearly always ends up being a yes (you just do a lot of dithering first!)

 Before each event, decide in advance whether you’re going to drink or not.
 Once the decision is made, move on.
 You’ve done the thinking bit – now it’s time to take action.